-NUvention -- Innovate for Impact I (KIEI-930-0)
+NUvention: Innovate for Impact I (KIEI-930-0)

-The full course requires completing a series of courses, SEEK 930 and SEEK 931A, and two weeks of in-country field work.
-Teams will spend ten weeks in the classroom (SEEK 930-0), followed by two weeks on the ground understanding their customer, market, distribution channels and stakeholders.
-Using the learnings from field work, teams will then return for five weeks in the classroom (SEEK 931A) where they will dive into the nuts-and-bolts of launching an impact venture.
+The full course requires completing a series of courses, SEEK-930 and SEEK-931-A, and two weeks of in-country field work.
+Teams will spend ten weeks in the classroom (SEEK-930), followed by two weeks on the ground understanding their customer, market, distribution channels and stakeholders.
+Using the learnings from field work, teams will then return for five weeks in the classroom (SEEK-931-A) where they will dive into the nuts-and-bolts of launching an impact venture.
 The course will conclude with an investor pitch day, where teams have the opportunity to pitch their business concepts to impact investors from the Midwest.

-The classroom component of SEEK-930-0 will include the foundations of social entrepreneurship, the cultural context of work in resource-limited settings, the application of design thinking principles to addressing social justice issues, nonmarket contexts and social network mapping, best practices in social venture business models and the application of positive psychology for social entrepreneurs.
+The classroom component of SEEK-930-0 will include the foundations of social entrepreneurship, the cultural context of work in resource-limited settings, the application of design thinking principles to addressing social justice issues, non-market contexts and social network mapping, best practices in social venture business models and the application of positive psychology for social entrepreneurs.

 There are no sections matching your search criteria.
 Please search again with different criteria or contact the Kellogg School registrar for more information.